History of Rochester, New York: The new millennium

-The population of the City of Rochester at the 2000 census was 219,773, down 33.9% from its peak in 1950.
-In 2003 Rochester built a ferry terminal to house the Spirit of Ontario I. Product of the William A. Johnson Jr. administration, the "Fast Ferry" was short lived and after troubles with the start-up and operations, newly elected Mayor of Rochester Robert Duffy announced that the city government would be cutting off funds for the ferry.
-The City sold the Spirit of Ontario I at a financial loss in 2007 to the German company Förde Reederei Seetouristik Gmbh & Co (FRS) for $29.8 million (US).
+The population of the City of Rochester at the 2000 census was 219,773, a decline of 33.9% from its 1950 peak.
+In 2003, Rochester built a ferry terminal for the Spirit of Ontario I. The ferry service, initiated under the William A. Johnson Jr. administration, experienced operational difficulties.
+Newly elected Mayor Robert Duffy announced that the city would discontinue funding for the ferry.
+The Spirit of Ontario I was sold in 2007 to the German company Förde Reederei Seetouristik Gmbh & Co (FRS) for $29.8 million.

-In 2006, a new stadium funded by private and public sources, PAETEC Park, was opened, not far from Frontier Field, and became the home of the Rhinos professional soccer team.
-Its naming sponsor has changed and it was later known as Capelli Sport Stadium, and then as Marina Auto Stadium.
+In 2006, a new stadium funded by private and public sources, PAETEC Park, opened near Frontier Field as the home of the Rhinos professional soccer team.
+The facility subsequently changed naming sponsors and was later known as Capelli Sport Stadium and then Marina Auto Stadium.

-In 2007, PAETEC Holding Corp. announced that they would be building a new tower downtown in place of Midtown Plaza.
-The PAETEC Tower was said to be built slightly higher than the Xerox Tower.
-Since then, however, the company was sold, plans for the tower were scaled down, and a much more modest headquarters building for PaeTec's successor firm, Windstream, was completed in 2013.
+In 2007, PAETEC Holding Corp. announced plans to build a new tower downtown in place of Midtown Plaza.
+The PAETEC Tower was originally planned to exceed the height of the Xerox Tower.
+Following the company's sale, the plans were scaled down, and a smaller headquarters building for PaeTec's successor firm, Windstream, was completed in 2013.

-Mayor Duffy was both criticized and praised for his efforts to take "mayoral control" of the failing city school district, in a manner similar to school governance re-organizations in New York and Chicago.
-The issue effectively stalled at the end of 2010 when Duffy was elected New York State Lieutenant Governor, as part of Governor Andrew Cuomo's administration.
-His successor, Thomas Richards, was elected in a 2011 special election and announced that the issue had been "placed on the back burner".
+Mayor Duffy pursued "mayoral control" of the city school district, similar to governance reorganizations in New York City and Chicago.
+The effort stalled at the end of 2010, when Duffy was elected New York State Lieutenant Governor as part of Governor Andrew Cuomo's administration.
+His successor, Thomas Richards, elected in a 2011 special election, indicated the issue had been set aside.

 In 2013, Lovely Warren was elected Rochester's first female mayor.
-Under Warren, a project to fill in the Inner loop and convert it to a boulevard was undertaken and a plan to build a performing arts center on a parcel of the former Midtown Plaza is underway.
+Under Warren, a project to fill in the Inner Loop and convert it to a boulevard was undertaken, and plans for a performing arts center on a parcel of the former Midtown Plaza were developed.

-City council member Malik Evans defeated Warren in a Democratic Party election in June 2021 and won the general election in November becoming the city's 71st mayor in January 2022.
+City council member Malik Evans defeated Warren in a Democratic Party primary in June 2021 and won the general election in November, becoming the city's 71st mayor in January 2022.